techies23/video-conference-zoom/README.txt

 = Do i need a Zoom Account ? =

 Yes, you should be registered in Zoom.
-Also, on the plan you are using there depends the number of hosts and users you can add.
+Also, depending on the zoom account plan you are using - Number of hosts/users will vary.

-= Questions/ Follow ups ? =

-Join our facebook group which we have created in order to stay up to date with updates and common issues faced.
-[Join here](https://www.facebook.com/groups/zoomwp/ "Join here")

 == Screenshots ==
 1. Join via browser